 Performance Enhancing Eyewear Provides Safety and Vision Enhancement

-Good vision and safety are always critical, and performance enhancing eyewear keeps you from having to decide between the two.
-Unfortunately, many people don’t realize that you can have both in one pair of safety eyewear.
+Good vision and safety are always critical, and performance-enhancing eyewear keeps you from deciding between the two.
+Unfortunately, many people don’t realize you can have both in one pair of safety eyewear.

 For most, safety eyewear exists to protect eyes from hazards like foreign and blunt objects, the UV rays of the sun, and chemical splash.
-This is common knowledge for most people, even if they don’t regularly wear safety eyewear.
+But, again, this is common knowledge for most people, even if they don’t regularly wear safety eyewear.

 However, safety eyewear can also significantly enhance vision and thus performance too.
-More and more athletes are figuring this out, but it’s also a fact that those in the workplace, as well as those in a variety of other applications, can embrace as well.
+More and more athletes are figuring this out, but it’s also a fact that those in the workplace can embrace.

 Several studies support the idea of performance-enhancing eyewear by showing the link between vision and performance.
 This proven link helps all of us realize that doing the best job we can requires having the sharpest vision possible.

 Performance Enhancing Eyewear Features to Consider

 Beyond employing habits that promote good eye health, enhanced vision also involves Selecting the Right Safety Eyewear for the task at hand.
-This means choosing eyewear based on comfort, style, and wearability, and this requires a great deal of personal preference.
-These points really speak mostly to maintaining good vision, though, and we’re looking to enhance it.
+This means choosing eyewear based on comfort, style, and wearability, which requires a great deal of personal preference.
+These points speak mostly to maintaining good vision and enhancing it.

-There are a couple of features to consider as keys for enhanced vision.
-Lens shade and light control options stand out as the best ways for improving vision whether during sports, in the workplace or while working around the house.
+There are a couple of features to consider as keys to enhanced vision.
+Lens shade and light control options stand out as the best ways to improve vision during sports, in the workplace, or while working around the house.

 Lens Shade and Performance Enhancing Eyewear

-Numerous options are available in lens shades for performance enhancing eyewear, and the choice you make depends mostly on your specific situation.
-Fortunately, there are many lens shades and something fitting for every lighting situation.
+Numerous options are available in lens shades for performance-enhancing eyewear, and your choice depends primarily on your specific situation.
+Fortunately, there is a lens shade for almost every lighting situation.